 - Valuation hearings

 Our experience assisting clients with federal and other bankruptcy cases is extensive and includes representation in the following areas:

 - First Day Motions and Emergency Relief.
 Once a bankruptcy is filed, a debtor will file certain work called “first day motions” which range from motions allowing for the employment of the debtor’s counsel, cash collateral, or pay for certain employees on the payroll.
-Ryan Swanson’s Corporate Bankruptcy, Restructuring & Finance team helps guide clients through this process, which includes litigating these motions.
+Ryan Swanson’s Corporate Bankruptcy, Receivership & Finance team helps guide clients through this process, which includes litigating these motions.
 We have also helped with emergency relief in bankruptcy cases.

 - Chapter 7: Liquidation (adversary proceedings, non-dischargeability, preference actions, fraudulent transfer actions).
 A Chapter 7 Liquidation is commonly used when the debtor just wants to shed themselves of certain debts, move on with their life and get a fresh start and a discharge.
-Our Corporate Bankruptcy, Restructuring & Finance team is fully capable of litigating adversary proceedings and non-dischargeability proceedings.
+Our Corporate Bankruptcy, Receivership & Finance team is fully capable of litigating adversary proceedings and non-dischargeability proceedings.
 We’ve also litigated preference actions and fraudulent transfer actions.
 Preference actions are certain payments that debtors may make before they file for bankruptcy, which includes a lookback period where those payments can be retained under certain circumstances.